Tuesday, 26 August 2025

 It's likely that you've seen this four-part television documentary about The Tragically Hip if you're a fan.
 Mike Downie, the brother of the band's lead vocalist, the late Gord Downie, directed and produced the film, which tells the band's narrative from its infancy to its final performance in Kingston in 2016.

-Although this was released on Prime, I waited to see the show at WIFF (Windsor International Film Festival) which was held on October 26th.
+Although this was released on Prime, I waited to see the show at WIFF (Windsor International Film Festival), which was held on October 26th.
 Rob Baker and Mike Downie attended and took part in a Q&A after the show.

 It was touching to be around so many fans, all decked out in Hip gear, eager to participate in this four-plus-hour event.
 While walking downtown Windsor to the Chrysler Theatre, I bumped into Rob and Mike as they were heading into the venue.

-With his infectious smile, his purple blazer, and warm greeting, it was the perfect start to the show.
+With his infectious smile, his purple blazer, and his warm greeting, it was the perfect start to the show.
 This isn't the first time I've met Rob.
 I've had the good fortune to meet every member of the band.
-He was certainly friendly, gave me a hug and took a couple of photos before heading inside.
+He was certainly friendly, gave me a hug, and took a couple of photos before heading inside.

-Previously, I watched The Tragically Hip: We are the Same which was from the Bathouse recording studio.
+Previously, I watched The Tragically Hip: We are the Same, which was from the Bathouse recording studio.
 Back in 2009, this was a live and intimate show with a special Q&A, hosted by George Stroumboulopoulos.
 I also watched the 2017 documentary, Long Time Running.
 This film follows the band on their final cross-country tour back in 2016.
 I was so excited to sit down and see what I would learn from this documentary.

 Sitting through the four-part series, it didn't feel that long.
 I was mesmerized from the beginning.
 Watching old footage of the boys in high school was entertaining.
 Seeing interviews from various friends, fellow musicians, and family members brought a personal and loving element to the series.
 Learning of how they came up with their name and how the band was ultimately formed was interesting.
-To learn this band of brothers didn't always get along was heartbreaking but the fact they lasted as many years as they did was a testament to their love for each other.
+To learn this band of brothers didn't always get along was heartbreaking, but the fact they lasted as many years as they did was a testament to their love for each other.

-Rob referred to the Q&A afterwards as "Between Two Ferns".
+Rob referred to the Q&A afterwards as "Between Two Ferns."
 This was a great way to hear from them directly as they explained how important making this film was to them.

 This past week, I had to say goodbye to my 14-year-old dog, Kirby.
 He was my loyal and constant companion, and my heart broke.
 I've been listening to the Hip daily, and their music is helping me during this time of grief.
 I'm so happy this band has been around for as long as they have and continues sharing these incredible songs across our nation and beyond.
 If you have time this week, queue up some Hip, sit back and enjoy.